2023 Saltbox Review: 3PL Fulfillment & Workspace Rentals

 Since Saltbox’s platform prioritizes control, it’s a poor fit for retailers and multipreneurs who want hands-off outsourced fulfillment.
 Additionally, it’s not the most cost-effective option for high-value, oversized, or fragile products, and Saltbox doesn’t allow the production or sale of hazardous materials.
 In these cases, we recommend seeking a specialized alternative.

 Supported Business Types

-Small to midsize businesses, startups, ecommerce stores, retail stores, DTC sellers, B2B sellers, crowdfunding ventures, resellers, subscription-box services
+Small to midsize businesses, startups, ecommerce stores, retail stores, DTC sellers, business-to-business (B2B) sellers, crowdfunding ventures, resellers, and subscription-box services